malanlab/malanlab.github.io/index.md

 ## Mission

-To develop computational and translational frameworks for understanding brain dynamics and improving neurological health.
+To develop computational frameworks that bridge neuroscience, engineering, and clinical translation.